 The big question is how cold should it be?

-Beers with little flavour – and this is not a criticism of said beers – better suit being drunk very cold.
-The colder a beer, the less flavour your palate can detect so it goes without saying that a very pale, bland lager is not going to lose anything if consumed icy cold.
+Beers with little flavour – and this is not a criticism of those beers – better suit being drunk very cold.
+The colder a beer, the less flavour your palate can detect so a very pale lager is not going to lose anything if consumed icy cold.
 After all, if it’s designed to be easy-drinking, so go ahead and have a cold one.

 Other beers are designed to showcase aromas and layers of flavour and you get to appreciate more of these nuances if you have the beer a little warmer.

 Again, if we’re talking about a beer from your 4°C fridge there will be some trial and error in getting a bottle or can to the right temperature for serving.
 The best way to experiment is to have two identical bottles, remove one and let it stand for 20 minutes before taking out the other and comparing the two tastes.

 One leading cicerone (that’s a beer expert to you and me) even suggests a quick blast in the microwave for 10 seconds is not a bad thing for your IPA!

 The colder the beer, the harder it is for some of the aromas to find their way to your nose.
 It’s the same with wine.
 A little warmth releases some of the volatile flavour compounds.